2023 Best Value Mental & Social Health Services Bachelor's Degree Schools in the New England Region

 The average tuition and fees for an out-of-state undergraduate student at Worcester State are $16,866 a year.
 After completing their Bachelor's Degree, mental health services graduates from Worcester State carry an average student debtload of $20,258.

-You’ll be in good company if you decide to attend Keene State College.
-It ranked #5 on our 2023 Best Value Mental & Social Health Services Bachelor’s Degree Schools in the New England Region list.
+You’ll join some of the best and brightest minds around you if you attend Keene State College.
+The school came in at #5 on this year’s Best Value Mental & Social Health Services Bachelor’s Degree Schools in the New England Region list.
 Located in the town of Keene, Keene State is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Keene State are $25,547 a year.